Swing Lo Magellan: Production

-Style and influences
+Music

 Swing Lo Magellan has been described as more "beats-driven" and more accessible than previous Dirty Projectors albums.
 For specific influences, critics and Longstreth himself have cited a variety of influences, ranging from popular music acts such as Nirvana, Lil Wayne, Michael Jackson, Neil Young, En Vogue and Blind Willie Johnson to classical music composers such as Arnold Schoenberg and György Ligeti.
+Wyndham Wyeth of Paste Magazine assessed: "Rather than trying to make every track work under an overarching theme, the songs on Magellan were crafted individually and with care.
+Each tune is perfectly capable of standing on its own, and there is a lot of diversity in the music, but the record still manages to feel whole as a work of art in itself."

 Release

 Swing Lo Magellans first single, "Gun Has No Trigger", was released on March 30, 2012 and was selected as a Best New Track by Pitchfork Media on April 2.
 On June 8, 2012, a music video for "Gun Has No Trigger" was released.
 The music video was visually influenced by Apple Inc.'s iPod commercials and by the default profile images used on Facebook and Gmail.
 On June 14, 2012, a second song from the album, "Dance for You," was released online.
 Swing Lo Magellan was streamed in its entirety on July 2, 2012.

 A film featuring music from Swing Lo Magellan, titled Hi Custodian, was released on September 7, 2012.
 The film, which features band members inhabiting a variety of characters in a surreal narrative about spiritual death and rebirth, was directed by Longstreth and was influenced by Runaway and Purple Rain.

 The album peaked at #22 on the Billboard 200 and #2 on the Independent Albums chart.